neuefische/web-exercises/recipes/js/exercise-overrides/README.md

 ### CodeSandbox

 This project is JavaScript only so there is nothing to view in the "Browser" tab.
-Please select the "Tests" tab to check your progress.
+Please Select the "Tests: logs" tab to check your progress.

 ### Local development